It Is Hard to Have Fun in the Sun With Lupus

 I may never know if it’s inherent or just a side effect of my meds (many lupus medications can cause photosensitivity).
 However, exposure to UV light can cause significant lupus activity even if you don’t noticeably flare immediately afterward.
 So I need to practice sun safety regardless.

-Trying to be sun safe
+Trying to practice sun safety

 After my diagnosis, I practiced radical sun protection.
 I got a permit to tint the windows on my car so that I got less exposure while driving.
 I stashed sunscreen everywhere, and I’d put it on just to go to my local department store because of their uncovered fluorescent lights, which emit UV rays.4